xircleag/layer-patch/README.md

 }
 ```

-To process a "." inside of a property name use "..": "recipient_status.fred..flinstone" would be the correct property name for accessing the recipient_status of "fred.flinstone".
+To process a "." inside of a property name use "\.": "recipient_status.fred\.flinstone" would be the correct property name for accessing the recipient_status of "fred.flinstone".

 #### The Value and Id Key